 "Buffy, is that you?...Hey, everyone Buffy is on the phone...Giles' right here...Hold on...Just don't talk too long...We're running a business here."

-"When I redid the bedroom I put all that stuff in the basement," Willow answered.
+"When I redid the bedroom I put all her stuff in the basement," Willow answered.

 "She put everything of your mother's in the basement...Buffy, please calm down...I'll find out and call you back...I'm sure it will turn out fine," Giles tried to reassure her as he hung up the phone.
 He turned to the redheaded wiccan, and knew he wasn't going to like what he heard.